 “When are they going to discover that I am … a fraud?”

-Instead of being elated with the accolades and success, your sales leaders think it’s undeserved.
+Instead of being elated with the accolades and success, your high-performing leaders think it’s undeserved.
 People with imposter syndrome foresee a day when it all crumbles.
 Eventually, the people heaping praise or promotions will realize their mistake and take it all away.

-It’s not just your sales leadership team.
+It’s not just your executive leadership team

 Your rising stars are vulnerable to feeling like frauds too.
 Don’t let them.
 Put in place a workplace culture that reinforces positivity and defeats imposter syndrome.